thibaultcha/ECE_hadoop_mahout/README.md

 ## tweets-implementation

 Fetch tweets with a Python script.
-Provide a file with some classified tweets to create the vectors (I did this already on ~60 tweets, not enough but it's boring).
-Then create vectors from that file, and train and test mahout on it.
+Provide a file with some manually classified tweets to create the vectors (I did this already on ~60 tweets, not enough but it's boring).
+Then create vectors from that file, and train and test Mahout on it.
 It can even test a real data set to classify it.

 ### Make it run